UofA-SPEAR/software/worlds/README.md

-Contains multiple worlds for testing various aspects of the simulation.r
+Contains multiple worlds for testing various aspects of the simulation

 INSTALLATION: